-As we are in the process of updating and improving our platform, we have now retired our Classroom schedule feature for the 2022/23 academic year
+As we are in the process of updating and improving our platform, we have now retired our Classroom schedule feature.

 We understand that following Oak's structured schedule has been beneficial for some pupils.
 We are therefore providing a downloadable copy of the 21/22 schedule for teachers and pupils to use.

 Once downloaded you can edit the schedule by making a copy or you can download it again in a format that suits you.
 Please note we won't be able to grant editing access if you request this from the original document.

 Why is the schedule not being updated?

 The schedule was originally created as a suggested sequence to help support teachers and schools during the pandemic.
 We have seen a reduction in the use of our weekly schedule as pupils have returned to schools.
 As we're in the process of updating and improving our platform, we've decided to retire this feature.

 All our lesson planning and teaching resources will remain online, only the suggested schedule is being retired.

 We are making new lesson planning and teaching resources!

 From autumn 2023 you will be able to access new and improved resources for English, science, geography, history, maths and music.
 Read more about our new curriculum partners and subject experts.